 Collective worship takes place in different forms every day at Lewknor.
-On Monday morning the whole school worships together in the church.
-On Tuesday and Wednesday class worship sessions are held in the classrooms, outside or in the church.
-On Thursday the schools joins together once again to share prayers and songs in the church.
-On Friday the school worships together in the church and celebrates its achievements throughout the week.
+On Monday and Friday mornings, the whole school worships together in the church.
+On Friday we hold a celebration assembly to mark children's achievements throughout the week and once again to share prayers and songs in the church.
+On Tuesday and Thursday, worship sessions are held in the classrooms, outside, or in the church.
+On Wednesday, we come together again to worship through song.
 Worship usually lasts 20-30 minutes but the length of collective worship may vary.